zenml-io/zenml-projects/customer-churn/README.md

     zenml stack recipe pull aws_minimal
     ```
 2. (Optional) 🎨 Customize your deployment by editing the default values in the `locals.tf` file.
+    This file contains all the variables that you can customize to your needs such as the AWS region, the Kubernetes cluster name, the S3 bucket name, etc.

 3. 🚀 Deploy the recipe with this simple command.